 Platform Services Controller Administration explains how you can set up authentication with vCenter Single Sign-On and how to manage certificates for vCenter Server and related services.

 A companion document, vSphere Security, describes available security features and the measures that you can take to safeguard your environment from attack.
 That document also explains how you can set up permissions, and includes a reference to privileges.

 In addition to these documents, VMware publishes the vSphere Security Configuration Guide (formerly known as the Hardening Guide) for each release of vSphere, accessible at http://www.vmware.com/security/hardening-guides.html.
 The vSphere Security Configuration Guide contains guidelines on security settings that can or should be set by the customer, and security settings delivered by VMware that should be audited by the customer to ensure that they are still set to default.

 This information is intended for administrators who want to configure Platform Services Controller and associated services.
 The information is written for experienced Windows or Linux system administrators who are familiar with virtual machine technology and data center operations.

 vSphere Web Client and vSphere Client

 Task instructions in this guide are based on the vSphere Web Client.
-You can also perform most of the tasks in this guide by using the new vSphere Client, also called the HTML 5 client.
+You can also perform most of the tasks in this guide by using the new vSphere Client (an HTML5-based client).
 The new vSphere Client user interface terminology, topology, and workflow are closely aligned with the same aspects and elements of the vSphere Web Client user interface.
 You can apply the vSphere Web Client instructions to the new vSphere Client unless otherwise instructed.